Export of CCU technology as the future revenue model of the Netherlands

 - Universities: RUG, TU Delft, UvA, UT and UU.

 - Other organisations: VNCI, ISPT, Ministry of Economic Affairs, TNO, TKI Energy & Industry, and ChemistryNL.

 The Royal VNCI is coordinating the Growth Fund proposal application, guided by a core team of the above organisations.

 FutureCarbonNL is open to all parties and encourages open collaboration between participants.
-The programme seeks the best ideas and concepts to address the grand challenges of reducing CO2 and CO in the cycle.
+The programme seeks the best ideas and concepts to address the grand challenges of reducing CO2 resolve in the cycle.